kcp-dev/kcp/docs/content/concepts/apis/exporting-apis.md

 `APIBindings` are used to import API resources.
 They contain a reference to an `APIExport` using the namespace and workspace path of an `APIExport` and will bind all APIs defined in the `APIExport`.
 The reference path needs to be provided to you by the provider of the API or an external catalog solution.

-Furthermore, `APIBindings` provide access to the groups/resources defined in an `APIExport's` `PermissionClaims` list.
+Furthermore, `APIBindings` provide the `APIExport` owner access to additional resources defined in an `APIExport`'s `PermissionClaims` list. `PermissionClaims` must be accepted by the user explicitly, before this access is granted.
+The resources can be builtin Kubernetes resources or resources from other `APIExports`.

 Returning to our previous example, we can use the following `APIBinding` to import the widgets api.